Croatia Digital Nomad Visa Guide (2024)

 Where to work in Dubrovnik

 Since it’s such a small coastal town, Dubrovnik doesn’t have many coworking spaces.
-Yet, you can always work from coffee shops and restaurants (yes, even the Michelin-star ones).
-Since Dubrovnik gets visited by 1.5 million people every year, the locals are quite accustomed to foreigners and will welcome you with open arms (and steep bills).
+The few that can be found are almost always overbooked.
+However, you can always work from coffee shops and restaurants (yes, even the Michelin-star ones).
+Since Dubrovnik gets visited by up to 1.5 million people every year according to the latest data, the locals are quite accustomed to foreigners and will welcome you with open arms (and steep bills).

 Population: 161,312